FuturICT2/fin4-core/README.md

 # Contibutions
-To contribute to the project please take a deeper look on how to setup the project locally [here](CONTRIBUTIONS.md).
+To contribute to the project please take a deeper look in [here](CONTRIBUTIONS.md).